Disability Inclusion Basics

 JAN offers free, expert, and confidential guidance on workplace accommodations and disability employment issues.
 Resources range from free one-on-one consultations to online professional development resources.

-Celebrate the contributions of workers with disabilities and educates about the value of a workforce inclusive of their skills and talents each October by participating in and hosting NDEAM activities.
+Observed each October, NDEAM celebrates the contributions of workers with disabilities and educates about the value of a workforce inclusive of their skills and talents.

 This annual social media event (hashtag #GAAD) offers a great way to find resources and events to get audiences talking, thinking, and learning about digital access/inclusion and people with different disabilities.
 Participating is also a great way to demonstrate your company commitment to accessibility.